quinrod/Training-and-turnover_Brazil/README.md

 - Once they start working, only half of Bolsa Familia beneciaries remain employed after a year compared to two-thirds of other poor groups.
 - While education increases the likelihood of getting a job, it does not improve the ability of Bolsa Familia clients to retain it.
 - Jobs created in Brazil are concentrated in i) low skills, ii) micro and small rms and iii) regions where many BF beneciaries reside.
 - Beneficiaries are not losing their jobs because these disappear.
-It is the difference in accumulated experience vis-a-vis other poor groups that is making beneciaries lose jobs quicker.
+It is the difference in accumulated experience vis-à-vis other poor groups that is making beneciaries lose jobs quicker.